Sparkpy/VRCFaceTracking-MeowFace/README.md

 > MeowFace is not tracking as expected.

 MeowFace is not all too perfect at tracking your face... however: some of the tracking may not track as expected when converted for use into VRCFaceTracking's parameter system.
 Feel free to make an issue if MeowFace doesn't track as expected!

+## Opening Issues
+Please report any **issues** you experience and tell me the following:
+- Which phone you used.
+- Where you downloaded the **[MeowFace](https://suvidriel.itch.io/meowface)** android app from.
+- What avatar you used in VRChat (if possible).
+- What operating system you're on
+- Which .NET runtime version you have installed

 ## Licenses / Distribution